Herb Shore Successful Aging Fund

 • Legacy Giving Stories

-The Marian Huret Fund to Help Young Women Start Their Careers offers direct grants to women 17 and older who apply to Jewish Family and Children’s Services for financial assistance for career counseling, job hunting expenses, resume design and printing costs, and short-term career-related training courses.
-The Huret family—Bob, Judy, and Deborah Huret; Carol and Charles Sumner; and Jennifer Huret Dulski and Leonard Dulski—chose to honor their mother and grandmother, Marian Huret, by establishing a named continuity fund in her memory.
-Marian Huret was born on June 24, 1912 in New York City, and grew up on the Lower East… Read More
+The Marian Huret Fund to Help Young Women Start Their Careers offers direct grants to women 17 and older who apply to Jewish Family and Children’s Services for financial assistance for career counseling, job hunting expenses, resume preparation, and short-term career-related training courses.
+The Huret family—Judy and Bob Huret, Deborah Huret Op den Kamp, Carol and Charles Sumner, and Jennifer Huret Dulski and Leonard Dulski—chose to honor their mother and grandmother, Marian Huret, by establishing a Named Endowment Fund in her memory in 2004.
+Marian Huret was born on June 24, 1912 in New York City, and grew up on… Read More

 Posted by Admin on January 24, 2012